Loss of pressure in the fuel system

 Adjusting the accelerator cable

-2. Loosen the tightening of nut 2 of adjusting bolt 1 between the upper 4 and lower 3 levers of the accelerator pedal.
+2. Loosen the tightening of nut 2 of the adjusting bolt 1 between the upper 4 and lower 3 levers of the accelerator pedal.

-Throttle assembly
+Throttle Assembly

 Removal